When Will DraftKings New York Launch Its Online Sports Betting App?

-For residents of New York, the waiting may truly be the hardest part when it comes to the launch of legalized mobile sports betting.
+For residents of New York, the waiting may truly be the hardest part when it comes to the launch of legalized mobile sports betting, but that wait is virtually over.

-DraftKings New York is one of nine sportsbooks approved to offer mobile sports betting in the state, and the goal long has been to have everything available to bettors in advance of the Super Bowl on Feb.
-13. With the NFL playoffs starting on Jan.
-8, the clock is ticking for New York to start earning a piece of the pie and keeping in-state residents at home instead of traveling to New Jersey, Connecticut, or Pennsylvania in order to wager online legally.
+Along with three other NY mobile sportsbooks, DraftKings New York has been given permission to launch as early as Jan.
+8 at 9 a.m.
+ET.
+The New York State Gaming Commission made that announcement on Jan.
+6, paving the way for the start of one of the biggest and most anticipated sports betting markets in the United States.

+The other three sportsbooks that will be allowed to launch their mobile betting apps on Jan.
+8 are Caesars, FanDuel, and BetRivers.
+The five remaining sportsbooks will be given permission to launch on a rolling basis as they satisfy statutory and regulatory requirements.

 Also Read: 5 Things to Know about New York online sports betting launch